ADHD

 How inattentive ADHD shows up at school

-School is where inattentive ADHD can do the most quiet damage, precisely because it does not announce itself loudly.
-Teachers may have no idea a child is struggling because the child is not causing any disruption.
-The difficulty is internal, invisible, and easily misread.
+School is where inattentive ADHD does its quietest damage, because it does not announce itself.
+Teachers may have no idea a child is struggling; the difficulty is internal, invisible, and easily misread.

 Missed instructions are a daily occurrence.
-The child hears the beginning of what the teacher says, drifts somewhere in the middle, and returns to awareness in time to see everyone else starting work.
-Rather than ask for help and reveal they were not paying attention, many children with inattentive ADHD guess, copy, or simply sit in confused silence.
+The child hears the beginning of what the teacher says, drifts somewhere in the middle, and returns to awareness to find everyone else already working.
+Rather than ask for help and reveal they were not paying attention, many children with inattentive ADHD guess, copy, or sit in confused silence.

-Slow task completion is another consistent pattern.
-It is not that these children cannot do the work.
-It is that getting started requires enormous effort, sustaining attention requires constant re-engagement, and the end product often takes far longer than it should.
-This is frequently interpreted as laziness or lack of effort, which is both inaccurate and damaging to a child's self-perception.
+Getting started requires enormous effort, sustaining attention requires constant re-engagement, and the end product often takes far longer than it should.
+This gets interpreted as laziness, which is both inaccurate and damaging.

-Teacher red flags to look out for include: a child who consistently produces less work than expected for their apparent ability; a child who needs repeated one-to-one prompting to stay on task; a child who performs significantly better in a quiet, low-distraction setting; and a child whose quality of work varies dramatically depending on their level of interest in the topic.
+Teacher red flags include: a child who consistently produces less work than their apparent ability suggests; a child who needs repeated one-to-one prompting to stay on task; a child who performs significantly better in a quiet, low-distraction setting; and a child whose quality of work varies dramatically with their interest in the topic.

 What to do if you think your child has inattentive ADHD

 Start with your GP.
-Book an appointment and describe what you are seeing — at home, at school, and across different settings.
-Be specific.
-Rather than saying "they struggle to concentrate," try: "they cannot follow a three-step instruction, frequently lose belongings, take two hours to complete 20 minutes of homework, and their teacher says they seem elsewhere in class."
-The more concrete your examples, the clearer the picture.
+Describe what you are seeing at home, at school, and across different settings.
+Be specific: "they cannot follow a three-step instruction, frequently lose belongings, take two hours to complete 20 minutes of homework, and their teacher says they seem elsewhere in class."
+Concrete examples make the picture clear.

 Talk to the school.
-Ask to meet with the class teacher and the school's SENCO (Special Educational Needs Co-ordinator).
+Ask to meet with the class teacher and the SENCO (Special Educational Needs Co-ordinator).
 Schools can put early support in place without a diagnosis, and their observations will form an important part of any assessment.
-Ask whether the school has noticed the same patterns you have at home.

 How inattentive ADHD is assessed in the UK

-In the UK, ADHD assessment follows a pathway set out by NICE — the National Institute for Health and Care Excellence.
-Referrals are typically made by a GP to either a community paediatrician (for children) or a specialist ADHD service, though this varies by area.
-Waiting times on the NHS can be lengthy, and some families choose to pursue private assessment while on the waiting list.
-See our full guide to ADHD diagnosis routes in the UK for NHS, private, and Right to Choose options in detail.
+In the UK, ADHD assessment follows a pathway set out by NICE.
+Referrals are typically made by a GP to a community paediatrician or specialist ADHD service, though this varies by area.
+NHS waiting times can be lengthy; some families pursue private assessment while on the list.
+See our full guide to ADHD diagnosis routes in the UK for NHS, private, and Right to Choose options.

-For a diagnosis of inattentive ADHD to be made, the clinician must find evidence that the inattentive symptoms are present in more than one setting (home and school, for example), that they have been present for at least six months, and that they are having a meaningful impact on the child's daily life.
-The symptoms must also not be better explained by another condition.
+For a diagnosis of inattentive ADHD, the clinician must find evidence that the inattentive symptoms are present in more than one setting, have been present for at least six months, and are having a meaningful impact on daily life.

-Remember: A diagnosis is not a label — it is an explanation.
+Remember: A diagnosis is an explanation.
 For many families, understanding that a child has inattentive ADHD is the moment everything finally makes sense.
 It opens the door to the right support, at school and at home.